vimaier/hpc-knapsack/README.md

 See class BruteForceSolver.

-It was the first approach implemented during the project and was used to get a proper feeling and understanding of the knapsack problem itself.
+It was the first approach implemented during the project and was used to get a proper feeling and understanding of the knapsack problem itself on the one hand and to show how inefficient an exhaustive search for NP problems is on the other hand.
 The algorithm provides correct solutions and is sufficiently fast for very small problems.
 As soon as the complexity of problems increases, however, the algorithm can not deliver the solutions in suitable time.

 **Measurement:**

-The measurement for this algorithm has been performed on *Laptop* (see [computers table](#computers_table).
-At first it was used multiple times to solve a very simple problem (firstFileExample.txt), which contains 20 items.
+The measurement for this algorithm has been performed on *Laptop* (see [computers table](#computers_table)).
+At first it was used multiple times to solve the very simple problem firstFileExample.txt, which contains 20 items (see [input files table](#input_files_table)).
 Accordingly, the algorithm had to try 2^20 combinations to find the best solution.

 ~~~
 Alogrithm;Brute Force (Sequential)